 16. The growth of the in-game advertising market is estimated at $10.97 billion between 2020 and 2024.

-Mobile advertising trends show that in-game advertising is predicted to grow at a CAGR of almost 20%, but there is some concern over the increasing effect ad-blockers have on the market.
+Mobile advertising trends show that in-game advertising is predicted to grow at a CAGR of almost 20%, but there is some concern over ad-blockers’ increasing effect on the market.
 In this case, what’s good for the consumer, isn’t always what’s good for the business.

 17. 82% of mobile gamers prefer free gaming apps with ads to paid apps without them.